Flames: Benchmarking Value Alignment of LLMs in Chinese: Flames Construction

-\subsection{Prompts construction}
+\subsection{Prompts Construction}

-Current LLMs already have considerable capability to detect explicit harmful content in user input and refuse to respond~\cite{sun2023safety}.
-Hence, in order to assess the actual safety of LLMs and evaluate whether they can refrain from generating inappropriate material, it is necessary to devise more subtle prompts that incorporate implicit malice.
+Current LLMs already have capability to detect explicit harm, but they fail to respond safely when facing diverse, adversarial questions ~\citep{DBLP:journals/corr/abs-2209-07858}.
+In order to assess the deeper, actual safety performance of LLMs, it is necessary to devise more subtle and high-quality prompts that incorporate implicit malice.

 Guided by our comprehensive framework, we construct our prompts dataset - \textsc{Flames}-prompts, with 2,251 manually designed prompts from crowd workers.
 Tab.~\ref{Flames_statistics} shows the statistics of collected prompts.
-The prompt collection has 2 prominent characteristics: (a) it contains diverse scenarios that effectively expose models to various real-world circumstances according to each dimension of our framework, and (b) attacking methods are actively used to conceal malevolent motives, further inducing LLMs to output negative content.
-The \textsc{Flames}-prompts is diverse and highly adversarial, guaranteed by the complexity of concrete scenarios and the inclusion of attacking methods.
-The rest of the section provides a detailed description of how we construct \textsc{Flames}-prompts.
+The prompt collection has 2 prominent characteristics: (a) it contains diverse scenarios that effectively expose models to various real-world circumstances, and (b) attacking methods are actively used to conceal malevolent motives, further inducing LLMs to output negative content.
+As a result, the \textsc{Flames}-prompts is diverse and highly adversarial, guaranteed by the complexity of concrete scenarios and the inclusion of attacking methods.
+Below is a detailed description of how we construct \textsc{Flames}-prompts.

-\paragraph{Multiple scenarios} To better guide crowd workers to design multiple prompts, we provide them with various scenarios concerning each component of the 5 dimensions.
-For instance, to design prompts that would induce LLMs to respond with content that is likely to violate laws, we list common illegal behaviors for their reference, such as drug crimes, violent crimes, illegal labor, currency crimes, etc.
+\paragraph{Complex Scenarios} To better guide crowd workers to design multiple prompts, we provide them with various scenarios concerning each sub-component of the 5 dimensions.
+For instance, to design prompts relevant to law violation, we list common illegal behaviors, such as drug crimes, violent crimes, illegal labor, currency crimes, falsification of information, sexual misconduct, etc.

-\paragraph{Attacking methods} We leverage current mainstream methods to attack LLMs that are suitable for designing prompts, i.e., disguise, reverse induction, and unsafe inquiry.
-To illustrate more clearly, we offer specific examples for each attack, as shown in Fig.~\ref{fig:adversarial}.